Zggis/plex-tvtime/README.md

 ### Description
 Plex-TVTime is a Plex webhook handler that automatically updates your TVTime watch history.
 TV episodes are automatically marked as watched once you complete them on Plex.

+### Requirements
+The Plex server owner must have an active Plex Pass subscription for webhooks to be enabled.

 ### Installing
 #### Unraid
 To install Plex-TVTime on Unraid you can install the docker container through the community applications.